sanghyun-son/EDSR-PyTorch/README.md

 ## Baseline

 Our project is based on the [EDSR-PyTorch](https://github.com/thstkdgus35/EDSR-PyTorch) repository which allready includes Loss-functions, some basic blocks, dataloaders and training and testing functions.
 In addition we use a [function](https://github.com/ofsoundof/dhp/blob/master/restoration/data/div2ksub.py) from an other repository which transforms the images into .pt files.
-We added some new simpler models to the repository and embedded the downsampling function into the repository with some minor changes.
+We added some new simpler models to the repository.

 ## Background